 Video Game / Awesomenauts

-Use your powers, shine your might!
+Use your powers, show your might!note

 "The year 3587.
 Conflict spans the stars.
 Huge armies are locked into an enduring stalemate.
 Only one force can help them now: the Awesomenauts!"

 video game, released on Play Station Network

 , Xbox Live Arcade, and Steam, from Ronimo Games (The guys who brought you Swords & Soldiers

 A continually ongoing war between the Ones and Zeroes (or the Reds and Blues

 , just to make things easier) rages on over the universe.
 In order to bring the fight to a conclusion, a group of mercenaries known as the Awesomenauts have been hired by both sides in order to fight over drills on various planets excavating 'Solar', a precious liquid metal.
 One side must triumph over the other by destroying their Solar drill, ultimately putting their war efforts on halt.Right, with the plot out of the way

 , the game is what takes centre stage from here.
 Think of the structure of a typical MOBA

 game (lanes with creeps going down them, turrets at periodic moments, and a base you have to destroy at the end), but recontextualised as a 2D platformer.
 This naturally opens up some slightly different skill sets to what you'd expect from something like League of Legends